lcdb/lcdb-wf/docs/sampletable.rst

 are used directly by the RNA-seq workflow.

-However, the sampletable is imported into the ``downstream/rnaseq.Rmd`` file (see :ref:`downstream` for more info) so it's often useful to include any metadata in the sampletable so it's all in one place, and you'll get all that information imported into R.
+However, the sampletable is imported into the ``downstream/rnaseq.Rmd`` file (see :ref:`downstream` for more info).
+It's often useful to include any metadata in the sampletable so it's all in one place, and you'll get all that information imported into R.